How Captain Tom Moore’s £32.8m pandemic fundraising haul has been spent

 A year on it has emerged that the charity established in his name, the Captain Tom Foundation, has spent more money on management fees than it has on donations.

-That raises questions over what has happened to the initial £33m, so here we look at where the kindly-donated cash went.
+That might raise questions over what happened to the initial £33m, so here we look at where the kindly-donated cash went.

 NHS Charities Together raised £150m to support of its Covid-19 Urgent Appeal during the pandemic, of which the centenarian’s contribution alone accounts for an astonishing 21.8 per cent.